Topological string amplitudes for the local half K3 surface: Closed expressions for amplitudes

 As mentioned above, the Seiberg--Witten curve transforms as a Jacobi form.
 This means that the modulus $\ttau(u,\tau,\vecm)$ of the curve transforms in precisely the same way as $\tau$ does under the action of $\grp{SL}(2,\bbZ)$.
 It then follows that $t=2\pi i(\ttau-\tau)$ is invariant under $\tau\to\tau+1,\ \ttau\to\ttau+1$, while it transforms as

-This anomalous behavior is expected since there appear $E_2$'s in the coefficients of the expansion (\ref{t_u}).
+This anomalous behavior is expected since $E_2$'s appear in the coefficients of the expansion (\ref{t_u}).
 Moreover, one finds that the transformation of $t^{-1}$ is very similar to that of $E_2$ as in (\ref{E2Stransf}).
 This suggests that $t^{-1}$ depends on $E_2$ as

 One can explicitly check this using the series expansion (\ref{t_u}).
 Let us express it as

 or